117/repeat/README.md

 ### usage

-Before you can start creating loops, you must import the Loop class.
+Before you can start creating loops...

 ```javascript
 import { Loop } from "loop";
 ```

-Here is an example loop that runs once.
+### example

+The following loop will run all tasks once, in place.

 ```javascript
 new Loop()